polterguy/phosphorusfive-dox/chapter-2.md

 ### Analyzing our code

 Above, in our `create-widget:foo` parts, which is our first line of code, we first declare a *"node"*.
 The node has a name, being **[create-widget]**, and a value being *"foo"*.
-This creates a *"widget"* for us, which is an HTML element.
+This creates a *"widget"* for us, which is an interactive HTML element.
 Which type of widget this will create, depends upon which arguments you supply to it.
-The widget will have an ID attribute of *"foo"*, which is later used to reference the widget, and change or retrieve its properties and/or value(s).
+The widget will have an ID attribute of *"foo"*, which can later be used to reference the widget, and change or retrieve its properties and/or attributes.

 Our **[create-widget]** invocation above has three children nodes;

-- **[parent]**
+- **[parent]** - Parent widget to append widget into
-- **[class]**
+- **[class]** - CSS class to use for HTML element
-- **[widgets]**
+- **[widgets]** - Children widgets

-To declare a child of another node in Hyperlambda is very easy.
-All you have to do, is to indent your node with two spaces, relative to the indentation of the node you wish to declare these children within.
-This makes sure that your node becomes a children of the node above it, or an *"argument"*.
+To declare a child of another node in Hyperlambda is very easy, all you have to do, is to indent your node with two spaces, relative to the indentation of the node you wish to declare these children inside of.
+This makes sure that your node becomes a child of the node above it, or an *"argument"* if you wish.

-The **[parent]** argument, declares which parent HTML widget you wish to inject your widget into.
-The **[class]** argument, declares the CSS class you wish to use.
+The **[parent]** argument, declares which parent HTML widget you wish to append your widget into.
+The **[class]** argument, declares the CSS class you wish to use for your HTML element.
 And the **[widgets]** argument, becomes a collection of children widgets.

 You can use any **[parent]** you wish for your widget, which allows you to inject your widget, into any pre-existing widget's collection.
-The *"content"* **[parent]** we are using above, happens to be a generic container widget, from the main default template of System42's CMS.
+The *"content"* **[parent]** we are using above, happens to be a generic **[container]** widget, from the main default template of System42's CMS.

 The *"col-xs-12"* value of our **[class]** argument, refers to a CSS class from [Bootstrap CSS](http://getbootstrap.com/css/), which is a commonly used Open Source CSS framework.
-Bootstrap CSS is the default CSS framework in P5.
+Bootstrap CSS is the default CSS framework in P5, but can easily be replaced if you wish.

 Of all the above arguments, the **[widgets]** argument is probably the most important.
 This argument implicitly declares which type of widget we want to create.
 There are three types of widgets in P5.